Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 ## What does Premium subscription cost?
 Pricing begins at
-- $350/month for US companies
+- $400/month for US companies
-- 350€/month for European companies / 3900 SEK for Sweden
+- 350€/month for European companies / 3900 SEK/month for Sweden

-Please note, traffic costs are not included.
+Please note that traffic costs are not included.
+Additional fees may apply for additional modules and for exceeding two domains.

 We offer 6 month or 12 month payment plans.
 Your satisfaction is our priority, and we are committed to delivering excellence every step of the way, therefor we offer a three-month money-back policy to ensure customer satisfaction.